wpilibsuite/allwpilib/design-docs/opmodes.md

 ### RobotBase

 The `RobotBase` class is the base class for the user's `Robot` class.
-It also implements the private library machinery for robot startup and robot execution (including creating and transitioning between modes in accordance with the mode lifecycle, as described in the following section).
+It also implements the private library machinery for robot startup and robot execution (including creating and transitioning between opmodes in accordance with the opmode lifecycle, as described in the following section).

 ```java
 public abstract class RobotBase {